ssrikantan/ssrikantan.github.io/_posts/2021-04-08-dev-approach-data-projects.md

 *Unit Testing:*

 There is no unit Testing done in Azure Databricks Notebooks, since they only contain orchestration code that deals with reading and writing of data in ADLS Gen2.
-Instead, the Notebooks are integration tested, end to end, using [Nutter framework](https://github.com/microsoft/nutter), implemented as a part of the CI Pipeline.
+Instead, the Notebooks are integration tested, end-to-end, using [Nutter framework](https://github.com/microsoft/nutter), implemented as a part of the CI Pipeline.
 How the end to end Integration Testing was done is covered later in this article.

 *Alternative approaches considered*

-- Author the Orchestration code in Azure Databricks, then use Databricks CLI to export the source files to VS Code locally, to perform linting and code coverage checks, before publishing to the Git Repository.
-This approach was relevant when the Git integration features in Databricks did not have the features that are now supported in Public preview, like workspace level integration, complete with all the Databricks Notebooks in them, and the ability to let multiple developers work on their own Feature branches in parallel
+- Author the orchestration code in Azure Databricks, then use Databricks CLI to export the source files to VS Code locally, to perform linting and code coverage checks, before publishing to the Git Repository.
+This approach was relevant when the Git integration features in Databricks did not have the features that are now supported in Public preview, like workspace level integration, complete with all the Databricks Notebooks in them, and the ability to let multiple developers work on their own Feature branches in parallel.

--  Author the orchestration code and reusable business logic in Jupyter Notebooks, and run the Notebook in the integrated Azure Databricks' kernel from Jupyterlab (a ssh "hook" between Jupyerlab and Databricks).
+- Author the orchestration code and reusable business logic in Jupyter Notebooks, and run the Notebook in the integrated Azure Databricks' kernel from Jupyterlab (a ssh "hook" between Jupyterlab and Databricks).
 This approach was discarded since it brought in additional complexity for the Data Engineers to deal with.
 Additionally, the visual code diff feature in Azure DevOps does not support Jupyter Notebooks, and it would have required additional effort to develop a component to cover the Jupyter Notebooks to .py files only for use during code review.

 #### Development of reusable business logic - Python Packages

 All reusable business logic like the code used to transform the data, or the code for a generic framework for logging, handling configurations used in the Pipelines are implemented as python code that is packaged as Wheel(see 2 in the architecture diagram above).
 Data Engineers would use Visual Studio Code on their local machines with Dev Containers to author this logic.
 The Dev Container uses Conda to manage the Environment for the Python code, along with Spark.

-The wheel package is installed in Databricks at Notebooks lelvel, discussed above, at runtime using [magicpip commands](https://docs.databricks.com/libraries/notebooks-python-libraries.html).
+The wheel package is installed in Databricks at the Notebook level, discussed above, at runtime using [magicpip commands](https://docs.databricks.com/libraries/notebooks-python-libraries.html).

 *Source Control Integration:*